 Hemoglobin as an indicator of any ulcer, grade 2 or worse, N=178

 test Ulcers >=2 Ulcers < 2

 positive TP=154 FP=5

 negative FN=8 TN=11

 accuracy: 92.7%

 sensitivity: 95.1%

 specificity: 68.8%

 predictive val pos: 96.9%

 predictive val neg: 57.9%

-p-value: 2.8%
+p-value: .028

-Again, note the high levels of accuracy and sensitivity and the significant p-value of 2.8%.
+Again, note the high levels of accuracy and sensitivity and the significant p-value of .028.

-The SUCCEED FBT lets you conduct a simple test on a horse at the point of care, without invasive and costly diagnostics or referrals.
-Veterinarians can explore the possibility of foregut and hindgut lesions and related conditions in their patients without resorting to hit-or-miss symptomology.
+The SUCCEED FBT lets you conduct a simple test on a horse stall-side, without invasive or costly diagnostic procedures or referrals.
+The test provides a quick objective measure of possible foregut and hindgut lesions and related conditions without relying solely on symptomology and other subjective inputs.
 The two-part diagnostic can be performed in the barn in a few minutes with no extra equipment - a fecal sample and approximately 3 oz. of clean tap water, along with the contents of a single kit, are all that is required to test one horse.
 The results are easy to read directly from the window of the rapid-test kit, and appear in minutes.